lter/LTER-core-metabase/docs/populate.md

 Generally, you will only need to populate tables starting with EML once at the beginning and/or use the pre-loaded CVs that come with LTER-core-metabase.
 You might need to update tables starting with List or site-specific CVs periodically.
 You will need to update dataset-specific tables (the rest) with every new dataset or new revision to old datasets.

+Tables that start with `Method` are analogous to tables that start with DataSet.
+See the section on Methods to see several ways to populate the methods.

 #### Schema `pkg_mgmt`

 TODO